-Consisting of almost everything you may need to eat.
-Our Goods are fresh, Atlanta last fall and scattered the were bought for cash, and will be sold as low as the lowest.
-Please give me disease.
-One who has visited Cuba document.
-He said: a call before purchasing your Groceries.
+begof almost everything you may need to eat.
+Our Goods are fresh, south for each, and will be sold as low as the lowest.
+Please give me before purchasing your Groceries.

-Thanking all for past favors and soliciting a continuance of the same- city authorities are sending all cases We are yours to please,
+anking all for past favors and soliciting a continuance of the same-We are yours to please,